huggingface/blog/informer.md

 >>> {'hour_of_day': array([-0.45652174]), 'day_of_week': array([0.]), 'day_of_month': array([-0.5]), 'day_of_year': array([-0.5])}
 ```

 Note that hours and days are encoded as values between `[-0.5, 0.5]` from GluonTS.
 For more information about `time_features`, please see [this](https://github.com/awslabs/gluonts/blob/dev/src/gluonts/time_feature/_base.py).
+Besides those 4 features, we'll also add an "age" feature as we'll see later on in the data transformations.

 We now have everything to define the model: